1 WHAT EXACTLY IS MEDICARE?

 #8 WHAT IS THE MEDICARE AEP (ANNUAL ENROLLMENT PERIOD)?

 During the period from October 15th - December 7th you can choose a new Prescription Drug Plan for the next year (Beginning on January 1st), you can change your Medicare Advantage Plan or decide to stay with your current Medicare Advantage plan if it is still available.
 Your new plan will go into effect on January 1st.
 If you have a Medigap or Medicare Supplement plan, you do not need to do anything during the Annual Enrollment period.

 #9 DO I HAVE TO CHANGE MY MEDICARE SUPPLEMENT EVERY YEAR?

 No, once you have a Medicare Supplement Plan your plan will never cancel or lose as long as you are making your monthly premium payments.
 And, Medicare Supplement plans can be changed any day of the year, there are no special periods to deal with if you have a Medicare Supplement.
 However, anytime you decide to switch or change your Medicare Supplement plan after your initial Guaranteed Issue period, you will have to answer Medical questions and be subjected to Medical Underwriting.

 #10 WHAT IS NOT COVERED BY MEDICARE?

-General Annual Eye Exams at an Optometrists office is not covered.
-Medicare also does not cover Hearing Aids, Eyeglasses, Contact Lenses, Hearing Tests or Dental coverage.
+General Annual Eye Exams at an Optometrists office are not covered.
+Medicare also does not cover Hearing Aids, Eyeglasses, Contact Lenses, Hearing Tests, or Dental coverage.